 Our Backplates explained

 In order to retain the classic look of a traditional wall light, many of our designs have a flush fitting back plate enabling them to sit neatly up against the wall.
 However, in order to achieve this, the plastic connector box will need to be housed within a cavity in the wall as there is physically no room within the light fitting itself.

-Our raised back plates (shown above) are a much deeper and more practical option if you are not too keen on going into your wall.
-This option allows for the connector box to be housed within the light fitting itself so eliminates the need to create a cavity within the wall.
+Our raised back plates are a much deeper and more practical option if you are not too keen on going into your wall.
+They have the capacity to house the connector box and wires within the light fitting itself so eliminates the need to create a cavity within the wall.

 If you need any further help or advice then please do give our friendly sales team a call on 01473 826978.
 Alternatively, your electrician will be able to advise which option is best for you.